green3g/geocola/components/property-table/property-table.md

 -->

 ## Description
-A widget for getting and displaying an objects properties
+A widget for getting and displaying an objects properties in a tabular two column format.
+The first column is mapped to the object property name, which is formatted by removing spaces and capitalizing the first letter.
+Additional display options may be provided through the `field-properties` property.

 ## Usage